 - Realistic and

-- which are Time-oriented or time sensitive.
+- which are Time-oriented or time-sensitive.

 Another important best practice is to make incremental goals.
 That is, use one goal to build onto the next.
-Breaking the larger objective into smaller benchmarks helps you reach the end result.
+Breaking the larger objective into smaller benchmarks helps you reach the result.
 For example, you ultimately want to lose 20 lbs.
 Start with a target of 2 lbs.
 Celebrate each step.
 In fact, celebrating the small steps will encourage and empower you to reach the ultimate goal.

 Put the hardest item first, at the top of your to-do list.
 This practice is known as “eating the frog.”
 You get the hardest item out of the way first.
-Prioritizing with the hardest thing first will help you in a number of ways.
+Prioritizing with the hardest thing first will help you in several ways.
 First, it builds a key behavior for success.
 Reaching incremental goals will build momentum to accomplish larger objectives.
 In turn, this increases your confidence.
 And, most importantly, your success strengthens your intent.
 Your intention is like a garden.
 Tend to it, and it will grow.
 This is the basis for building good habits.